L1quid/heliolincrr/README.md

 ## So what's different about HeliolincRR?

 There are three noteworthy conceptual differences in HeliolincRR:
-1. HeliolincRR uses ***two*** reference epochs and the two position vectors at those epochs as the clustering phase space. ([why would you do that?](https://www.benengebreth.org/dynamic-sky/heliolinc-rr/))
+1. HeliolincRR uses ***two*** reference epochs and the two position vectors at those epochs as the clustering phase space.
+This fully specifies the orbit of an object and avoids the mixed units problem of position and velocity in phase space. ([more information here](https://www.benengebreth.org/dynamic-sky/heliolinc-rr/))
-2. HeliolincRR attempts to find clusters centered around each propagated tracklet (which allows for overlapping clusters and fewer hypothesis tests) rather than finding mutually exclusive clusters in the phase space. ([tell me more]())
+2. HeliolincRR attempts to find clusters centered around each propagated tracklet (which allows for overlapping clusters and fewer hypothesis tests) rather than finding mutually exclusive clusters in the phase space. ([here's a visual explanation]())
 3. HeliolincRR uses a [fast Lambert solver](https://arxiv.org/abs/1403.2705) for orbit estimation from n=2 sized tracklets. ([how does that work?]())

 The first two have substantially improved object recovery in my testing.
 The 3rd is mostly about convenience and ease of implementation.  **Run on a two week subset of DP0.3 data, HeliolincRR recovers 99.26% of MBAs and 99.79% of TNOs as pure linkages.**